Develop an entity for data migration

 This tutorial shows how to develop data entities in Microsoft Visual Studio and then use them for data migration.

 This tutorial is broken out into two sections and four exercises.
 In the first section, you will build a Project Category entity in Visual Studio.
 You will then use this entity to export data.
 In the second section, you will use Customer Groups and Customers entities to import multiple sets of files by using the new Data Import/Export Framework.
 Note: This tutorial is designed to be slightly more challenging than Building and consuming data entities.
 Instead of providing a step-by-step guide, it has scenario exercises and describes the expected outcomes.
-The assumption is that you've already familiarized yourself with entities and the Data Import/Export Framework through Microsoft Office Mix videos.
+The assumption is that you've already familiarized yourself with entities.

 This tutorial requires that you access the environment by using Remote Desktop.
 You must be provisioned as an administrator on the instance.